 NOTE If an autobooting system cannot locate a valid autoexecute file, it boots to ISL; therefore, you see the statement Cannot find an autoexecute file.
 AUTOBOOT ABORTED.
 This does not present any problems; just continue with the START command in ISL.
-NOTE Disabling and enabling autoboot is explained in Chapter 3 , "System Startup
+P

-NOTE Disabling and enabling autoboot is explained in Chapter 3, "System Sta Functions."
+NOTE Disabling and enabling autoboot is explained in Chapter 3, "System Startup Functions."